Logo

 In 2011, Janet Street-Porter became a regular panellist on ITV's chat show Loose Women.

-Since 1 September 2014, Janet Street-Porter has co-hosted BBC One cookery programme A Taste of Britain with chef Brian Turner and ran for 20 episodes in one series.
+Since 1 September 2014, Janet Street-Porter has co-hosted BBC One cookery programme A Taste of Britain with chef Brian Turner, which ran for 20 episodes in one series.

 Janet Street-Porter has appeared on many reality TV shows, including Call Me a Cabbie and So You Think You Can Teach; the latter saw her trying to work as a primary school teacher.

-Janet Street-Porter conducted numerous interviews with business figures and others for Bloomberg TV.
+Janet Street-Porter conducted numerous interviews with business figures and others for Bloomberg Television.

 Janet Street-Porter became editor of The Independent on Sunday in 1999.

-In 2001, Janet Street-Porter became editor-at-large, as well as writing a weekly column and regular features.
+In 2001, Janet Street-Porter became its editor-at-large, as well as writing a weekly column and regular features.

 Janet Street-Porter walked across Britain from Dungeness in Kent to Conwy in Wales for the television series Coast to Coast in 1998.